 So, YES, you can prove that the data existed at a given point in time with data anchoring, but NO, you cannot know who actually anchored the data (the owner of the transaction will always be Woleet, Tierion or Stampery).

-To address this limitation, and allow a new set of use cases, Woleet propose an evolution of data anchoring: Signature anchoring on Bitcoin.
+To address this limitation, and allow a new set of use cases, Woleet proposes an evolution of data anchoring: Signature anchoring on Bitcoin.
 The functionality is already available on the Woleet platform and the specification is open (described here and in the Woleet API documentation).
 Anybody is free to implement a similar functionality in a different way, but of course everyone would benefit from a standardization and interoperability of proofs of signature (which is the case for Chainpoint based proofs of existence).

 The process of signature anchoring is actually similar to data anchoring, except it creates a timestamped proof of signature of the data.
 With such a proof, not only you can prove that some data existed at a given point in time, but additionally that it was signed by an actor (eg. the creator of the data of any other actor wanting to « put its stamp » on the data).

-Remote signing of documents one can send a file to a set of signees and ask them for a proof of signature: the file don’t need to follow a workflow and is never tampered
+Remote signing of documents one can send a file to a set of signees and ask them for a proof of signature: the file doesn’t need to follow a workflow and is never tampered

 Signature timestamping with no intermediate legacy signature solutions are either not timestamped, or use a centralized authority to prove signature timestamp, while time stamping is inherent to signature anchoring